-YMCA Centers: If an individual believes they have had close contact to someone with COVID-19 but are not currently sick, they should monitor their health for symptoms such as but not limited to fever, cough, and shortness of breath during the 14 days after the last day they were in close contact with the sick person with COVID-19.
+YMCA Centers: If an individual believes they have had close contact to someone with COVID-19 but are not currently sick, they should monitor their health for symptoms during the 14 days after the last day they were in close contact with the sick person with COVID-19.
 They should not go to camp and should avoid public places for 14 days.